-As readers may already know, I have a page on this website – 14 Allergens Free Foods – dedicated to brands which only offer products free from all 14 EU-specified food allergens (as well as a few ‘near misses’ brands, who only use one or two allergens at most).
+There’s a page on this website — 14 Allergens Free Foods — dedicated to brands which only offer products free from all 14 EU-specified food allergens (as well as a few brands who only use one or two allergens at most).

 It’s a frequently visited page, probably because many food sensitive folk have more than one food allergy or food intolerance, or live in an atopic family with a colourful array of food allergies between all members, and therefore brands and products which tick many allergy boxes and show strong allergen awareness are likely to be high on their list of interests.

 While the page is I hope a useful reference in itself, I’ve often felt a dedicated ’14 free’ resource — not only for new brands, but also ad hoc or little known products, including from non-free-from brands — might also be useful and popular.